 To get started, make a list of their health conditions and the medications they take.
 That way, you can share the list with medical professionals during any emergency.
-If your loved one takes blood thinners, they should wear a medical bracelet saying so.
+If your loved one takes blood thinners, they should wear a medical bracelet or tag saying so.

 What it is: When the heart beats irregularly, causing it to flutter, race, pound, or noticeably skip beats, that's an AFib episode.

 The symptoms: Your loved one may be very tired and short of breath.
 They may feel faint, anxious, or confused.
-And they may notice that his heart is fluttering or pounding.
+And they may notice that their heart is fluttering or pounding.

 How to help: Call a doctor right away.
-AFib episodes rarely cause serious problems, but your loved one will need to get checked out with a physical exam.
+AFib episodes rarely cause serious problems, but they'll need to get checked out with a physical exam.

 If they're uncomfortable or their heart is beating rapidly, call 911 or go to an emergency room.
 Doctors may use medications or a device called a defibrillator to help their heart go back to a normal rhythm.